 You can extend the functionality of Dynamics GP through 2 additional “packs” from Microsoft and a very deep pool of ISV add-ons that has built up over the years.
 However, Dynamics 365 Business Central has also added a lot of ways to extend its functionality since it was released in 2018.

 For instance, you may have heard that one of the biggest functions that GP has that Business Central does not have out of the box is payroll.
-However, you can now purchase a Dynamics 365 app to fill this gap.
-An experienced partner can help you make a strategic decision as to what option is best for your company’s payroll needs, and how to implement that option most effectively.

-Microsoft Dynamics 365 Business Central
+Microsoft Dynamics 365 Business Central Overview

-The biggest thing to know is that Business Central is licensed on a full “SaaS” model (Software as a Service).
+The biggest thing to know is that Business Central is usually licensed on a full “SaaS” model (Software as a Service).
 A full SaaS model means that you pay monthly subscription licensing and you’re hosted in the Azure Cloud.
 The benefit of the SaaS model is that Microsoft automatically pushes out enhancements, bug-fixes, and updates for your solution — no more upgrades!
 There is also no up-front cost for hardware, servers, or other components, which is great for companies with little or no dedicated IT resources.

 Business Central Licensing and Apps

 Whereas GP has 2 packs from Microsoft that extend its functionality, Business Central lets you choose whether to license your users with essential or premium functionality.
 (All your users must be the same type.)
 There are also Team licenses.
 See our Dynamics 365 Business Central Licensing and Pricing post for more information.

 GP or Business Central: Which ERP Solution Is Best for You?

-When Should I Transition from Dynamics GP to Business Central?
+Should I Transition from Dynamics GP to Business Central?

 - You want faster and more flexible analysis of all your data.